Red Sox vs. Orioles Player Props Betting Odds

 MLB Props Today: Boston Red Sox

-- Chris Sale (6-3) will take to the mound for the Red Sox and make his 17th start of the season.
+- Brayan Bello (11-8) will take the mound for the Red Sox, his 25th start of the season.

+- He has earned a quality start 14 times in 24 starts this season.

+- In 24 starts this season, Bello has lasted five or more innings 18 times, with an average of 5.7 innings per appearance.

 |Opponent